Setting up Kerberos authentication for PostgreSQL DB instances

 -

 Restore a PostgreSQL DB instance from a DB snapshot using the console, the restore-db-instance-from-db-snapshot CLI command, or the RestoreDBInstanceFromDBSnapshot RDS API operation.
-For instructions, see Restoring from a DB snapshot.
+For instructions, see Restoring to a DB instance.

 -

 Restore a PostgreSQL DB instance to a point-in-time using the console, the restore-db-instance-to-point-in-time CLI command, or the RestoreDBInstanceToPointInTime RDS API operation.
-For instructions, see Restoring a DB instance to a specified time.
+For instructions, see Restoring a DB instance to a specified time for Amazon RDS.

 Kerberos authentication is only supported for PostgreSQL DB instances in a VPC.
 The DB instance can be in the same VPC as the directory, or in a different VPC.
 The DB instance must use a security group that allows ingress and egress within the directory's VPC so the DB instance can communicate with the directory.